Who Should Apply:

-Closing date for the PhD application is December 15.
-Applications are reviewed from January to March for Fall entry; there is no Spring entry.
+Closing date for the PhD application is December 15, 2023.
+Applications are reviewed from January to April for Fall entry; there is no Spring entry.
 Prospective Ph.D. students can start their applications here.

 The Department welcomes applications from international students.
 The University of Maryland's International Students Scholar Services group offers useful guides and contact information for international applicants.
 International applicants who are offered teaching assistantships must also pass an International Teaching Assistant Oral Evaluation by the University's Maryland English Institute (MEI).

 The Department of Geographical Sciences offers several fellowships that provide supplemental financial support for Ph.D. students.
 Click on the tabs below to learn about each fellowship and how to apply.